vstamos1/Appjs/Home.md

 # Welcome to AppJS

-AppJS is an SDK to develop desktop applications using Node.js melded with Chromium.
-With AppJS you can develop desktop tools and applications using the same libraries and knowledge used to build websites.
+**AppJS ** is an SDK to develop **desktop applications** using **Node.js melded with Chromium**.
+With AppJS you can develop desktop tools and applications using the same libraries and knowledge used to build websites and web applications.
 You get all the following in one package:

 * JS, HTML5, CSS, SVG, WebGL provided by Chromium
 * mature http/https servers and client APIs - Node